fiatjaf/noflux-website/content/docs/rules.md

 When an article contains only an extract of the content, you could fetch the original web page and apply a set of rules to get relevant contents.

-Miniflux uses CSS selectors for custom rules.
+Noflux uses CSS selectors for custom rules.
 These custom rules can be saved in the feed properties (Select a feed and click on edit).

 | CSS Selector  | Description  |